bforsbe/OccuPy/docs/gallery/membrane.md

 2. Set the input lowpass to 5Å.
 This is too low to provide a reasonable occupancy estimate, but it's the value used in the paper to show modification when occupancy is under-estimated.
 A better value for fidelity is probably around 10Å.
-3. Set scale mode = occupancy
+3. Set scale occupancy = checked
 4. Click "Estimate scale"
 5. Enable Amplification and set Power=3
 6. Enable Attenuation and set Power=3